aspose-page/Aspose.Page-Documentation/net/page-description-languages/what-is-pdf-file/_index.md

 weight: 19
 url: /net/what-is-pdf-file/
 keywords: what is pdf file, pdf what is it, pdf file, pdf format, what is pdf
-description: PDF is one of, if not, the most popular Page Description languages.
-The format is known to anyone who has a computer or even a smartphone, as it is supported by most interfaces and systems.
+description: PDF is the most popular Page Description language.
+The format is known to anyone who has a computer and is supported by most interfaces and systems.
 lastmod: "2022-02-11"
 sitemap:
     changefreq: "weekly"